jpuli/pqvp/README.md

 The team used a number of user-centered design techniques.
 To begin with, our Business Analyst conducted research on knowledg-sharing platforms.
 He evaluated various platforms, look-and-feel, feedback mechanisms, moderator activity, ways to collaps comments, to name just a few features.
 Findings were discussed with the team, and the Product Backlog was updated accordingly.

+Our team members alow interviewed colleagues that served as end users for the DAAS product.
+We asked basic interview questions.

 The team also evaluated User Personas.
 We considered various types of individuals that would XXXXXX

 To evaluate the initial set product features and workflow, the DAAS development team developed wireframes.
 This effort helped take our unpolished ideas about the product to the next level.
 It gave us insight into function, navigation, and even aesthetics.